 In your second and final years, you can tailor your degree to your interests.
 You can:

-You'll take the following modules.
+You'll take core language modules.
 These modules focus on developing your fluency, accuracy and communication expertise.
+Examples may include:

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.